How to articles for the Graphics pipeline

 Demonstrates how to create a render target using the RenderTarget2D class.

-Demonstrates how to start a game in full-screen mode.
+- How to create a Full-Screen Game - Demonstrates how to start a game in full-screen mode.

-Demonstrates how to create a custom GraphicsDeviceManager that only selects graphics devices with widescreen aspect ratios in full-screen mode.
+- How to restrict Aspect Ratio on a Graphics Device - Demonstrates how to create a custom GraphicsDeviceManager that only selects graphics devices with widescreen aspect ratios in full-screen mode.

-Demonstrates how to use viewports to display different scenes simultaneously using two cameras.
+- How to display Multiple Screens with Viewports - Demonstrates how to use viewports to display different scenes simultaneously using two cameras.

 3D Rendering